hkmu-group-project/comp3810sef-group80/docs/guideline.md

 Communicating is simple and happens in real-time.

+  <ins>Type a Message:<ins/>

-  Type a Message: Enter message in the text input box at the bottom of the chat window.
+    Enter message in the text input box at the bottom of the chat window.

   <ins>Send:</ins>